Client

 In an effort to continually improve engagement, we iterated on the style to be more usable and engaging.

 Final deliverable included designs for 4 touch points including a seller app equivalent.
-Since launch, we've had 4,000+ sellers apply more than 10,000 recommendations to their inventory.
-Further exploration will involve modifying trigger logic, snooze and reminder logic, incentives, delight/gamification explorations, and in general, figuring out more ways to increase engagement.
+Since launch, we've had 4,000+ sellers apply more than 10,000 recommendations to their inventory resulting in $4.5 million in attributable GMV.